danielczestki/cms-1/readme.md

     php artisan cms:destroy

 **IMPORTANT**: This will delete **EVERYTHING** related to your Thin Martian CMS install.
 It will delete all generated content (models, controllers, migrations etc), drop all your generated database tables and delete all your custom `.yaml` definitions.

-## Assets

-To compile assets, use the usual `gulp` or `gulp watch` from within the `src` folder (e.g. `packages/thinmartiancms/cms/src`).

-When a user uses the CMS all calls will be made to the laravel root `public/vendor/cms` folder, this would mean a `cms:build` artisan command would have to be run for every style change, this is far from ideal.
-So within your nginx conf, add something similar to the following to your `server` group

-    location ~ ^/vendor/cms/(.*)$ {
-        alias /var/www/thinmartiancms/packages/thinmartian/cms/src/public/$1;
-    }

-Now all calls to `/vendor/cms/css/app.css` for example will be redirected to the `src/` compiled version.
-Of course, DO NOT add the above conf to the production site, the user must use `php artisan cms:build` for this.